Bow Wow (rapper): 2010–present

 Bow Wow planned to release his new then-titled album Underrated on Cash Money Records, but the record underwent a number of delays and, in mid-November 2011, Bow Wow announced on his blog that the record wouldn't be out before 2012.
 The album was intended to feature Birdman, Boyz II Men, Chris Brown, DJ Khaled, Fabolous, Game, Lil Wayne, Lloyd Banks, Meek Mill, Nas, Nelly, Sean Kingston, Snoop Dogg, DMX, Styles P and Talib Kweli.
 The first promo single being "For My Hood", featuring DJ Khaled & Sean Kingston.

 On November 1, 2010, Bow Wow released his first promotional single from the album entitled "Ain't Thinkin' 'Bout You" featuring Chris Brown.
 The music video was a success on 106 & Park and made the countdown in just one day.
-Two weeks later, it peaked at #1 on the show's charts and remained #1 for three days.
+Two weeks later, it peaked at No. 1 on the show's charts and remained No. 1 for three days.
 On June 2, 2011, a song from his album called "I'm Da Man", which features Chris Brown, was leaked and wasn't the first official single from the album.
 On October 24, 2011, Bow Wow released the single entitled "Sweat" featuring Lil Wayne, and though it was thought to be the first official single from the album, it was also dubbed by Bow Wow as a promotional single.

 On May 18, 2012, after several delays, Bow Wow released the first single from the album titled "Better" featuring T-Pain.
 The music video for the song was directed by Bow Wow's personal cameraman Rico Da Crook and was a success on 106 & Park and made it to the top of the countdown.
 On June 26, 2012, Bow Wow released the second single from the album titled "We In Da Club" and was produced by DJ Mustard.
 The song went nowhere on any billboard charts, but the video was also another success on 106 & Park making it to the top of the countdown.
 The third single scheduled from the album was intended to feature Miguel that was titled "Right Now".
 Later, there was an announcement that Universal Republic Records was going defunct; all of the artists on the roster that were moved from the label, including Bow Wow, were moved to Republic Records, making the label itself revived.